xdoko01/pgRPG/pyrpg/README.md

 ### Rewrite `show_text` using dialogs as a json configuration
   - dialog is specified in a form of json
-  - dialogs are part of quest json specification
+  - dialogs are part of scene json specification
   - upon start of the phase, dialogs for given phase are loaded and stored in engine dictionary - dialog_id : dialog data dict / instance of the object
   ----
   - during game dialogs are poped out as an action on some event by calling `show_dialog` script